JonJala/mama/tutorial/README.md

 This brief, self-contained tutorial will walk the user through an end-to-end run of `mama`.
 We encourage new users to consult this document prior to using the package on their own data.
 We provide individual-level data of 10 people from 1000 Genomes (5 from EUR sample, 5 from EAS sample) and ~800 randomly selected
 SNPs on chromosome 22.
 We also give a sample EAS GWAS of BMI (CKB + BBJ) and EUR GWAS of BMI (UKB) restricted to chromosome 22.

-Note: Due to the low number of SNPs in the LDSC reference panel, the MAMA output of this tutorial will be very sparse -- only 45 SNPs after QC and restricting to SNPs in the intersection of the GWAS's and reference panel.
+Note: Due to the low number of SNPs in the LDSC reference panel, the MAMA output of this tutorial will be very sparse -- approximately 50 SNPs after QC and restricting to SNPs in the intersection of the GWAS's and reference panel.
 When working outside of this tutorial, we obviously recommend a much larger set of SNPs to be included.

 ## MAMA LDSC